miohtama/ms.amp/README.rst

 Terminal commands
 -----------------

-This will checkout the latest mobilejoomla.buildout from Github and run it for you.
+This will checkout the latest ms.amp from Github and run it for you.

 ::

-    git clone git://github.com/miohtama/mobilejoomla.buildout.git
+    git clone git://github.com/miohtama/ms.amp.git
-    cd mobilejoomla.buildout
+    cd ms.amp
     python bootstrap.py
     bin/buildout